adeelmalik78/python_policy_checks/README.md

     --checks-scripts-enabled=true
     ```
 # Tutorials
-There are two tutorials provided in this repo:
+There are two tutorials provided in this repo.
+These are a great starting point to learn from a helloworld example:
 1. [Python Custom Policy Checks Tutorial for Database Checks](Tutorial/PythonCustomPolicyChecksTutorialforDatabaseChecks.pdf)
 1. [Python Custom Policy Checks Tutorial for Changelog Checks](Tutorials/PythonCustomPolicyChecksTutorialforDatabaseChecks.pdf)